ddimmery/cdsampler/README.md

 exactly the specified distribution.
 One would need to do more validation for that.

+### Why might this be wrong?

+I think it might be possible to specify a distribution in terms of pairwise probabilities that isn’t actually possible as a valid joint distribution.
+In the examples below, you can see that errors are a bit larger when I just choose some random pairwise correlations and sample relative to when I construct a full joint distribution and sample according to observed pairwise probabilities.
+In the latter case, of course, it is definitely a feasible joint distribution.

+I haven’t done enough of a simulation study to say whether this is actually right, though.

 ### Why does this exist?

 It exists because I needed to debug a problem I was seeing in a